 Technology and Training

-- A fully equipped sports gymnasium, fitness center, and separate control tactics gym
+- a fully equipped gym, fitness centre and separate control tactics gym

-- A specialized technology lab for the investigation of alcohol-related offences
+- a specialized lab for the investigation of alcohol-related offences

-- A specialized technology lab for the investigation, analysis and reconstruction of traffic accidents and crime scenes
+- a specialized lab for the investigation, analysis and reconstruction of traffic accidents and crime scenes

-- A modern resource library with computer reference and research capability and individual study rooms
+- a resource library with individual study rooms

 Canadian Police Knowledge Network